-Mr & Mrs Marjoram’s brief to Arboreta was to create a family room to enable them to enjoy more of the wonderful views of the garden and far reaching views beyond.
+Mr & Mrs Marjoram’s brief to Welsh Oak Frame was to create a family room to enable them to enjoy more of the wonderful views of the garden and far reaching views beyond.

-A key consideration in the design of the project was that the elevation in question was south facing, so we knew that heat was going to be an issue, and the Marjorams did not want a conservatory with a large glass roof but a room that would be comfortable to use all year-round.
+A key consideration in the design of the project was that the elevation in question was south facing, so heat was going to be an issue, and the Marjoram’s did not want a conservatory with a large glass roof but a room that would be comfortable to use all year-round.

 These exposed rafters, in the vaulted roof space, create warmth and character within the room.
-We also included a king truss across the roof, as the Marjoram’s wished to see as much of the roof detail as possible.
+A king truss was also included across the roof, as the Marjoram’s wished to see as much of the roof detail as possible.

-To maximise their views, we designed a glazed gable with minimal sightlines to allow extra light to stream into the room.
+To maximise their views, the garden room features a glazed gable with minimal sightlines to allow extra light to stream into the room.

 French doors were added off to the side of the room to enable the Marjoram’s to step onto their patio area to enjoy morning coffee.

 Welsh Oak Frame obtained planning and listed consents for the oak framed extension and completed the building on time and on budget.

 The Marjoram’s were delighted with the finished result and enjoy spending time with friends and family in this new addition to the home.